Asymptotics of classical spin networks: Evaluation of spin networks

+\lbl{sec.eval} In this section we treat two ways of calculating the evaluation of a spin network.
+The first is by recoupling theory and leads to practical but non-canonical formulas for the evaluations as multi-sums.
+The second way is the method of chromatic evaluation.
+This leads to the proof of the generating function result, Theorem \ref{thm.Eval} announced above.

-\begin{lemma} \lbl{lem.evaluation} Let $(\Ga, \ga)$ be a spin network. \begin{enumerate} \item[(a)]{Inserting a vertex colored $(0,a,a)$ in the interior of an edge of $\Ga$ colored $a$ does not change the evaluation of the spin network.} \item[(b)]{Changing the cyclic ordering at a vertex whose edges are colored $a$, $b$, $c$ changes the evaluation by a sign $(-1)^{(a(a-1)+b(b-1)+c(c-1))/2}$} \end{enumerate} \end{lemma}
+We start by recording some elementary facts about spin network evaluations.
+First of all our definition of the standard evaluation assumes that there are no edges without vertices.
+By definition we will add an $(a,a,0)$ colored vertex to any $a$-colored component that has none.
+This makes sense because of Part (a) of the following. \begin{lemma} \lbl{lem.evaluation} Let $(\Ga, \ga)$ be a spin network and consider the standard evaluation. \begin{enumerate} \item[(a)]{Inserting a vertex colored $(0,a,a)$ in the interior of an edge of $\Ga$ colored $a$ does not change the standard evaluation of the spin network.} \item[(b)]{Changing the cyclic ordering at a vertex whose edges are colored $a$, $b$, $c$ changes the evaluation by a sign $(-1)^{(a(a-1)+b(b-1)+c(c-1))/2}$} \end{enumerate} \end{lemma} \begin{proof} (a) The chosen normalization introduces an extra factor $1/a!$ for the new vertex labeled $(0,a,a)$, while it follows from the definition that one also inserts an extraneous summation over permutations in the pre-existing edge labeled $a$.
+Since